monfresh/laptop/README.md

 8. Run `rails s`.
 The server should be running and you should be able to visit the app in your browser at http://localhost:3000

-Once your Rails app is created, make sure to read [this section](#how-to-switch-between-ruby-versions-and-install-different-versions) for creating a `.ruby-version` file in your Rails app so that you're always using the correct Ruby version.
+Once your Rails app is created, double check that it contains a `.ruby-version` file with `ruby-2.7.2` in it.
+If not, make sure to read [this section](#how-to-switch-between-ruby-versions-and-install-different-versions) for creating a `.ruby-version` file in your Rails app so that you're always using the correct Ruby version.

 ## How to create a new Jekyll site